MRF operators and state officials are working to persuade residents in Washington state to keep plastic film out of the curbside stream.

-Logan Harvey, Recology King County’s waste zero manager, laid out the problems film in curbside bins cause for MRFs.
+Logan Harvey, Recology King County’s waste zero manager, laid out the problems film in curbside bins cause for materials recovery facilities (MRFs).
 He said the company’s MRF, which processes between 300 and 400 tons of material daily from 11 communities in King County, has to dedicate several hours each day to removing film from its machines or risk damage.

 Bagged recyclables in particular slow down the process, he said, and even though there are usually around eight employees on the initial sort line, it’s difficult for them to rip open bags of material.

 “They’ll try to dump as much of that material out on the tipping floor to get separated as they can, but the reality is that bags get caught,” Harvey said, and then some of the materials get sent to landfill.